tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器引擎/快速入门/入门示例_intl_en.md

  2. Select the service region in the top-left corner and click **Quick Upload of Demo Package** to upload a demo package.
 After the message indicating that the package has been uploaded successfully is displayed, click **Next**.
  ![](https://main.qcloudimg.com/raw/aba9f81e1e145dd9233c962a71f9938e.png)
 >?
->- The demo package provided by GSE has already integrated the gRPC framework, and the game process communicates with GSE through gRPC.
+>- The demo package provided by GSE has already integrated the gRPC framework through which the game process communicates with GSE.
->- If you want to create on your own, please see [Creating Asset Package](https://intl.cloud.tencent.com/document/product/1055/36674).
+>- If you want to create on your own, please see [Creating Code Packages](https://intl.cloud.tencent.com/document/product/1055/36674).

 2. Create a server fleet
 Click **Quick Creation of Server Fleet**.
 After the message indicating that the fleet has been created successfully is displayed, click **Next**.